Chironix/gradprogram2021/README.md

     catkin_make_isolated

 ## Running
-To initialise sim
+To initialise sim:

     roslaunch solutions scout_init.launch

-To run exploration, mapping and apriltag detection
+To run exploration, mapping, and apriltag detection:

     roslaunch solutions scout_explore.launch

-Apriltag detection results can also be viewed by subscribing to the `/apriltags` topic
+Apriltag detection results can also be viewed by subscribing to the `/apriltags` topic:

     rostopic echo /apriltags